Omoteniola-dev/Omoteniola-dev/README.md

 I'm open to paid collaborations on API documentation and contract gigs on technical writing and software development.

 ### Reach Out
-I'm open to learning new stuff in the intersection of culture and technology too.
+I'm open to learning new stuff at the intersection of culture and technology too.
 > Mail: interesting@teniolafatunmbi.com